Penumbra (band): Subsequent albums

-Era 4.0
+The band split up at the beginning of 2010, before reforming in 2013 for the creation of their fourth album, titled Era 4.0 and released in 2015 by themselves.

-The band split up at the beginning of 2010, before reforming in 2013 for the creation of their new album, titled Era 4.0 and released in 2015 by themselves.
+The band released their new album Eden in April 7, 2023, marking their longest gap between albums without splitting up.
+It is their first album without longtime keyboardist Xavier "Zoltan" Robin and their first with female vocalist Valérie Chantraine.